Ganeshr93/ui-toolkit/src/sample/kvm_sample/README.md

 ## Prerequisites

-- Make sure Open AMT Cloud Toolkit is up and device is connected
+- Make sure Open AMT Cloud Toolkit stack is up and device is connected
 - Make sure CORS is enabled